ElisaLegnani/elisalegnani.github.io/3dprint.md

 Our primary customers are R&D groups of industrial companies and universities in the plastics and 3D printing sectors.
 I have built and maintained professional relationships with clients, both for sales and technical assistance.
 Additionally, I have showcased our product at various trade fairs across Europe.

-Direct3D has consistently achieved growing sales and profits.
-As a dedicated scientific researcher, I contribute in a consultancy role during my current PhD studies.

 <p align="center">
   <img width=680 img src="/assets/img/direct3d.png"/>
 </p>